Actindo-AG/Documentation/PIM/Integration/03_ManageAttributeGroups.md

 6. Enter a key for the attribute sub-group in the *Key* field.

 7. Click the [SAVE] button.
   The attribute sub-group has been created.
-The *Add Element* window is closed.
+The *Add element* window is closed.
 The new attribute sub-group is displayed in the attribute sub-group column.

   ![Attribute sub-group created](../../Assets/Screenshots/PIM/Settings/AttributeGroups/AttributeSubGroupCreated.png "[Attribute sub-group created]")

   > [Info] If you want to change the order of the attribute sub-groups in the list, see [Change the order of attribute groups](#change-the-order-of-attribute-groups).

 8. Click the [SAVE] button in the upper right corner.
   The new attribute sub-group has been saved.
-The *Edit Attribute Groups* view is closed.
+The *Edit attribute groups* view is closed.

 ### Change the order of attribute groups

-The order of attribute groups in the *ATTRIBUTE GROUPS* tab equals to the order of attributes groups in the product view.
+The order of attribute groups in the *ATTRIBUTE GROUPS* tab corresponds to the order of attributes groups in the product view.
 You can change the order to display an attribute group in a different place when creating or editing a product.
 The procedure to change the order of attribute groups and sub-groups is identical.
 Just select the attribute sub-group instead of the group and follow the steps described below.

 #### Prerequisites